What's new in Planning

 Local Plan Latest News...

-September 2014: Schedule of Focused Changes to the Local Plan Strategic Policies Draft Submission Version: Schedule of Changes Consultation - begins on the 4th September 2014 for six weeks.
+September 2014: Schedule of Focused Changes to the Local Plan Strategic Policies Draft Submission Version Consultation - begins on the 4th September 2014 for six weeks.
 The intention is to take the Submission Local Plan plus changes through Cabinet and Full Council during November and December 2014.

 Empty property loan

 Competitive finance to help bring empty properties back into habitable use

 The issue of empty properties and the wasted resource they represent is the subject of increased national and local awareness and action.